Presets

 Loading a .preset

-Load it from the ROI Manager.
-The GUI asks how it should be applied:
+The GUI then asks how it should be applied:

 LUTs Only: applies the saved colors and histogram levels to the current components without changing ROIs.